bhojpur/gorpa/README.md

 - `GORPA_BUILD_DIR`: working location of the Bhojpur GoRPA (i.e. where the actual builds happen).
 This location will see heavy I/O, which makes it advisable to place this on a fast SSD or in RAM.
 - `GORPA_YARN_MUTEX`: configures the mutex flag the Bhojpur GoRPA will pass to Yarn.
 Defaults to "network".
 See https://yarnpkg.com/lang/en/docs/cli/#toc-concurrency-and-mutex for possible values.
 - `GORPA_EXPERIMENTAL`: enables some of the experimental features
 - `GORPA_NESTED_APPLICATION`: enables nested applications.
-By default, the Bhojpur GoRPA ignores everything below another `APPLICATION.yaml`, but if this environment variable is set, then the Bhojpur GoRPA will try and link packages from the other applicaiton as if they were part of the parent one.
+By default, the Bhojpur GoRPA ignores everything below another `APPLICATION.yaml`, but if this environment variable is set, then the Bhojpur GoRPA will try and link packages from the other application as if they were part of the parent one.
 This does not work for scripts yet.

 # Debugging
 When a build fails, or to get an idea of how the Bhojpur GoRPA assembles dependencies, run your build with `gorpa build -c local` (local cache only) and inspect your `$GORPA_BUILD_DIR`.